PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ### Self enrol

 Students choose which group to join (eg. the project topic they want to do).

+Below is an embedded video showing how to set up Groups in Ultra.
+Alternatively, you can [open the video in a new browser tab](https://youtu.be/Wy4jphm73n0?si=Aou104ZYkAP1Bsc_)

 1. Use the **visibility menu** in the top right to make the group set visible to students.</br>
 ![Visibility drop-down menu showing default hidden from students setting](images/groups-visibility-group-set.png)